 Chronic Migraine Botox in Walnut Creek

 Chronic migraine is a neurologic condition that can cause frequent, disabling headaches and migraine symptoms.
-For appropriately selected adults, Botox may be used as a preventive treatment to reduce the frequency and severity of chronic migraine over time.
+For appropriately selected adults, Therapeutic Botox may be used as a preventive treatment to reduce the frequency and severity of chronic migraine over time.

 At NeuroBeauty Clinic in Walnut Creek, chronic migraine Botox is performed exclusively by Dr. Negar Sodeifi, MD, a neurologist.
 Treatment is guided by headache history, neurologic diagnosis, headache frequency, medication history, neck and scalp muscle involvement, safety considerations, and whether Botox is appropriate for your specific migraine pattern.
+Read more in our Blog Post.

 Neurologist-performed Botox consultation for chronic migraine at NeuroBeauty Clinic in Walnut Creek